Richmond Raceway: Colonial–America Raceway proposal

 Starting in the early 1970s, Fairgrounds Raceway was criticized for inadequate and dated fan facilities alongside a lack of seating capacity for the track's high demand of spectators.
-In addition, the track was considered one of the poorest in terms of purse money offered in the Cup Series circuit during that time, with a 1974 Times-Dispatch report stating that only Bristol, Nashvile, and North Wilkesboro offered lower purses.
+In addition, the track was considered one of the poorest in terms of purse money offered in the Cup Series circuit during that time, with a 1974 Times-Dispatch report stating that only Bristol, Nashville, and North Wilkesboro offered lower purses.
 In response to the declining condition of the track, Fairgrounds Raceway co-promoters Ken Campbell and Paul Sawyer began drafting plans to build a racetrack in Prince George County for "somewhere in the $6 million range", with the proposal being leaked by the Times-Dispatch on August 19, 1973.
 In the official press conference to reveal plans for the proposed track later held that month, Sawyer announced that the track was planned to host a permanent seating capacity of 50,000, have 16–18° banked turns, and have a track length of 1.75 mi.
 Despite the announcement, co-promoter Ken Campbell stated that they had no intentions of abandoning the Fairgrounds Raceway, but admitted that "I'm not sure exactly what we will do at this point".
 He later added that he considered to let the track transition to holding only local weekly races.

 The unincorporated community of Carson, Virginia (pictured above), was considered as a place in the early 1970s to build a superspeedway to move NASCAR races from the Fairgrounds Raceway to.

 In October 1973, the proposed track's zoning request to turn a 500 acre tract of land near U.S. Route 301 was approved by the Prince George County Board of Supervisors.
 By February 1974, the now named-Colonial–America Raceway was awaiting approval for a complete site plan, with Campbell stating that he hoped to start groundbreaking the following month.
 However, by June, no work had begun on the project due to persistent red tape delays, with Sawyer stating that the project organizers were waiting for final approval of the full project.
 After a further month of delays was announced the following month, a completion date was officially held off and unknown.
 In September, after a track repave, Fairgrounds Raceway experienced further track surface issues during the 1974 Capital City 500, with the surface having been reported to broke apart throughout the entire race.
 In response, the track was repaved in all four turns in time for the 1975 Richmond 500.